Journal of Consciousness Studies

 The Journal of Consciousness Studies is an interdisciplinary peer-reviewed academic journal dedicated entirely to the field of consciousness studies.
 It is published by Imprint Academic, and was founded in 1994.
-It was previously edited by Joseph Goguen, and is currently edited by Professor Valerie Gray Hardcastle of the University of Cincinnati.
+It was edited by Joseph Goguen from its founding date until 2006.
+It has since been edited by Professor Valerie Gray Hardcastle of the University of Cincinnati.

 Background

 The journal was established in part to provide visibility across disciplines to various researchers approaching the problem of consciousness from their respective fields.
 The articles are usually in non-specialized language (in contrast to a typical academic journal) in order to make them accessible to those in other disciplines.
 This also serves to help make them accessible to laypersons.

 In contrast to many other journals, it attempts to incorporate fields beyond the realm of the natural sciences and the social sciences such as the humanities, philosophy, critical theory, and comparative religion.

 A review of new journals in Nature stated that 'there is no other journal quite like it, and one day we shall look back to its appearance as a defining moment.'
 (Gray, 1995).